mjordan/test_rest_server/README.md

 To use this test server, you create an instance of `TestRestServer`, which takes four paramameters:

 * URI (string): A path releative to the root of the server.
-The URI is not used by the default server template, but if you need a server that does respond differently to different incoming URIs, you can use a custom template that inspects the value of `$_SERVER['REQUEST_URI']` and responds accordingly.
+The URI is ignored by the default server template, but it is useful to provide one as a form of in-code documentation for your test.
+If you need a server that needs to respond differently to different incoming URIs, you can use a custom template that inspects the value of `$_SERVER['REQUEST_URI']` and responds accordingly.
 * Response code (int): 200, 201, 401, etc.
 * Headers (optional; array of strings): Any headers you want the server to include in the response.
 * Body (optional; string): The content of the response body.
-* Path to template (optional; string): The full path to your custom server (Twig) template file.

 ```php
 $this->server = new TestRestServer('/testing/foo', 201, array('Content-Type: text/plain'), 'Is this thing on?');
 ```
-HTTP clients then hit the server, which responds with the values you passed it.
+After you instantiate your server, you start it (using the `start()` method).
+At this point, HTTP clients then hit the server, which responds with the values you passed it.

-### A basic example
+### A basic example using PHPUnit

 ```php
 <?php